Shah Sour Gas Field, United Arab Emirates

 Shah development packages

-The Shah sour gas field will be developed in ten main packages, focusing primarily on the development of wells and gathering systems, and the construction of a gas sweetening and treatment facility in Shah.
+The Shah sour gas field was developed in ten main packages, focusing primarily on the development of wells and gathering systems, and the construction of a gas sweetening and treatment facility in Shah.
 The notice for open tenders for the first four packages was issued in May 2009.

-The first package involves development of the gas gathering system, which covers the development of wells, pipelines and gathering lines.
-Package two consists of a process plant includes four acid gas removal units, each with a 25% capacity, two natural gas liquid (NGL) recovery trains with a capacity of 50% each, and two condensate hydrotreater trains with 50% capacity each.
+The first package involved development of the gas gathering system, which covers the development of wells, pipelines and gathering lines.
+Package two constituted a process plant includes four acid gas removal units, each with a 25% capacity, two natural gas liquid (NGL) recovery trains with a capacity of 50% each, and two condensate hydrotreater trains with 50% capacity each.

-Package three will consist of four sulphur recovery units with tail gas treatment units, each with a capacity of 25%.
-Offsites and utilities will be managed under package four.
+Package three covered four sulphur recovery units with tail gas treatment units, each with a capacity of 25%.
+Offsites and utilities were managed under package four.

-Different pipelines - gas, condensate and natural gas liquids - will be developed under package five.
-Package six includes a 275km liquid sulphur pipeline to carry sulphur from the Shah field to Ruwais via Habshan.
+Different pipelines, namely gas, condensate and natural gas liquids, were developed under package five.
+Package six includes a 275km liquid sulphur pipeline to carry sulphur from the Shah Field to Ruwais via Habshan.

-Package nine includes early work including construction of plant roads, security fences and support facilities.
-The non-process buildings such as workshops, warehouses and vehicle maintenance will be constructed under package ten.
+Package nine included early work, including construction of plant roads, security fences and support facilities.
+The non-process buildings such as workshops, warehouses and vehicle maintenance were constructed under package ten.

 Tendering for the sulphur pipeline package started in June 2009.
-ADNOC is in the process of evaluating ways for transporting sulphur from the field.
+ADNOC preferred Saipem to construct 250km of pipeline system for transporting sulphur from the field.

 The company may opt for rail to transport the sulphur because there is risk involved when dealing with sulphur by-products.